What is the challenge?

 - Nanotechnological solutions to environmental problems.

-The work will focus on case studies of nanoparticles that are spread from wear on studded tyres to storm water; collection of knowledge about nanomaterials with a major bearing on development and industrial production of nanoproducts; and studies of new nanomaterials, especially graphene.
+The work will focus on case studies of nanoparticles in biological systems using mesocosm systems that are being developed.
+Collection of knowledge about nanomaterials with a major bearing on development and industrial production of nanoproducts; and studies of new nanomaterials.
 The three case studies were chosen to exemplify various risk-assessment methods applied.
 Enhanced awareness and knowledge of these methods are important for reducing the risks of nanotechnology.

-The programme will be conducted by Chalmers University of Technology in cooperation with the University of Gothenburg, Lund University, Karolinska Institute, KTH and Akzo Nobel.
+The programme is hosted by Lund University in cooperation with the University of Gothenburg, Karolinska Institute, Chalmers University of Technology, KTH and Akzo Nobel.

 Who will benefit from the results?